 Notes · Build Logs

-Reinforcement learning, MLOps, and quantitative finance — grounded in a four-year solo build of a SAC pair-trading system.
-Every post links to runnable code and real benchmark numbers.
+Reinforcement learning, MLOps, quantitative finance — backed by code and real numbers.

-The follow-up: I promised to wire the tail-risk estimate into live sizing.
+The follow-up: I promised to wire the tail-risk estimate into the sizing layer.
 Here's the opt-in, one-line patch that does it.

 QR-DQN gave me a CVaR number.
 A number is not a strategy.
 This post wires that CVaR into the actual PortfolioSimulator path via a four-tier scaler (target / scale / floor / veto), adds a mixin so every RL signal class inherits the capability, and keeps the change fully opt-in — existing backtests stay bit-for-bit identical unless you drop a QR-DQN checkpoint into the cache.